Let us Support Your Vision

 Apply for a Grant

-If a grant is awarded, the Foundation may require the organization to submit program evaluation reports outlining results and outcomes as a result of the funding.
+If a grant is awarded, the Foundation may require the organization to submit program evaluation reports outlining results and outcomes of the funding.

 Applicants should submit the original completed proposal to: